E-TWINNING & THE RHIZOSPHERE

 LOCAL AND GLOBAL CHANGE AGENTS (2019-2020)

-The project aimed to stimulate students to respect nature, to raise awareness among their peers and family members and to develop attitudes towards work on the Earth’s sustainability.
+The project aimed to stimulate students to respect nature and to develop attitudes towards work on the Earth’s sustainability.
 Students investigated the major local and global environmental problems and possible mitigation measures.
-The intention was to involve the school community in a commitment to apply various ecological measures that we can all apply daily (small gestures can make great changes).
+The intention was to involve the school community in a commitment to apply various ecological measures that we can all apply daily.
 It is also intended to be involved with Environmental Associations that help to better understand global issues and what is being done at European level to combat climate change.

 THE SECRET LIFE (2019-2020)